Jacques Vallée: X-Files

 Episode "Jose Chung's From Outer Space" of X-Files, which aired on April 12, 1996, had fake alien pilots named Jacques Sheaffer and Robert Vallee.
 According to Robert Sheaffer this was a joke by the X-Files creator Chris Carter to name the characters after Vallee and Sheaffer.
 Sheaffer further states that "the M.P. who later arrested them [the characters] was Sgt.
 Hynek", a reference to ufologist J. Allen Hynek.

 Personal life

-Vallée was married to Janine Saley until her death in 2010.
-They have two children.
+Vallée was married to Janine Saley from 1960 until her death in 2010.
+They have two children, Olivier and Catherine.